Who is to Blame When the Roads Were Wet?

 Drivers Must Adjust Their Driving Behaviors to the Weather

-Of all the types of weather that increase the chances of crashing, rain causes the most collisions.
+Of all the types of weather that increase the chances of crashing, rain causes the most car accidents.
 But will the court side with the driver who ran into you simply because it was raining, foggy, or for that matter, dark?
 The answer to that is no. Virtually all crashes are caused by human error, and while poor driving weather makes crashes more likely to happen, it does not mean that the other driver was faultless.
 All drivers are expected to adjust their driving behaviors accordingly to the weather.
 This means slowing down, allowing for more space between them and the car in front, turning on their lights, using their turn signals in advance, merging carefully and cautiously, not making sudden or unexpected maneuvers, and diligently obeying every other rule of the road.
 The court will hold a driver who loses control of their vehicle and hits you accountable for the crash if it can be shown that they were not driving in a reasonable manner that accounted for the inclement weather.

 Underinflated or Bald Tires